Unexploded ordnance: France and Belgium

 In the Ardennes region of France, large-scale citizen evacuations were necessary during MEC removal operations in 2001.
-In the forests of Verdun French government "démineurs" working for the Département du Déminage still hunt for poisonous, volatile, and/or explosive munitions and recover about 900 tons every year.
+In the forests of Verdun, French government démineurs working for the Département du Déminage still hunt for poisonous, volatile, and/or explosive munitions and recover about 900 tons every year.
 The most feared are corroded artillery shells containing chemical warfare agents such as mustard gas.
 French and Flemish farmers still find many UXOs when ploughing their fields, the so-called "iron harvest".

 In Belgium, Dovo, the country's bomb disposal unit, recovers between 150 and 200 tons of unexploded bombs each year.
 Over 20 members of the unit have been killed since it was formed in 1919.

 In February 2019, a 1000 lb bomb was found at a construction site at Porte de la Chapelle, near the Gare du Nord in Paris.
-The bomb, which led to a temporary cancellation of Eurostar trains to Paris and evacuation of 2,000 people, was probably dropped by RAF in April 1944, targeting the Nazi-occupied Paris before the D-Day landings in Normandy.
+The bomb, which led to a temporary cancellation of Eurostar trains to Paris and evacuation of 2,000 people, was probably dropped by the RAF in April 1944, targeting the Nazi-occupied Paris before the D-Day landings in Normandy.

 Germany

 In Germany, the responsibility for UXO disposal falls to the states, each of which operates a bomb disposal unit.
 These are known as the Kampfmittelbeseitigungsdienst (KMBD) or Kampfmittelräumdienst (KRD) ("Explosive Ordnance Disposal Service") and are commonly part of the state police or report directly to a mid-level administrative district.
 Germany's bomb squads are considered some of the busiest worldwide, deactivating a bomb every two weeks.

+The presence of UXO is an ongoing task.
+Areas that have been subjected to aircraft bombs and artillery shells or were known battle grounds are mapped.
+The reconnaissance photos of the allies taken after airstrikes may show UXO and are still used to this day for location.
+In mapped areas New road projects, demolition, new land developments require clearing with metal detectors by the authorities to get the permits.